-To remain competitive in the global economy, a firm's workforce has to have adequate skills and be committed to keeping those skills up-to-date.
-Many policymakers thus emphasize lifelong learning because continual technological change alters skill demands.
-But the emphasis is usually on formal training courses to the neglect of informal learning in the workplace, which current evidence suggests to be far more important for skill development.
-Although most firms are aware of the importance of informal learning, they do not know how to optimize the learning potential of the workplace to boost worker performance.
+To remain competitive in the global economy, a firm's workforce must have adequate skills and be committed to keeping those skills up to date.
+As continuous technological change alters skill demands, policymakers emphasize lifelong learning.
+But the emphasis is usually on formal training courses to the neglect of informal learning in the workplace, which current evidence suggests to be far more important for workers' skill development.
+Although most firms are aware of the importance of informal learning, they insufficiently focus on optimizing the learning potential of the workplace to boost worker performance.

-The human capital literature focuses mainly on investments in formal education and training.
+Human capital literature focuses mainly on investments in formal education and training.
 However, some studies have investigated learning by doing from a macroeconomic perspective-and more recently from a microeconomic one.
-The microeconomic studies usually attempt to measure the effects of work experience or tenure.
-Education (human resource development) science has a large research pool on workplace learning, which is defined as "the process of acquiring job-related knowledge and skills, through both formal training programs and informal social interactions among employees" [2].
+Microeconomic studies on learning by doing usually attempt to measure the effects of work experience or tenure.
+Education (human resource development) science has a large research pool on workplace learning, which is defined as "the process of acquiring job-related knowledge and skills, through both formal training programs and informal social interactions among employees" [2], p.437.
 Remarkably, this definition does not include learning by doing.
-Meanwhile, the rich recent economic literature on peer effects in the workplace focuses particularly on effects due to social pressure rather than effects due to knowledge spillover [3].
-More comprehensively, informal learning in the workplace could be defined as the acquisition of skills through learning by doing as well as by watching other workers, taking instructions, and receiving supervision or feedback from supervisors or co-workers.
+Meanwhile, the rich economic literature on peer effects in the workplace initially focused on effects due to social pressure [3].
+More recent studies attempt to identify peer effects due to knowledge spillovers [4].
+More comprehensively, informal learning in the workplace could be defined as the acquisition of skills through learning by doing as well as by watching other workers, taking instructions, receiving supervision or feedback from supervisors or co-workers and self-study.
+In the last decades, firms have also aimed to foster informal learning by corporate Learning Management Systems (LMS).